modolabs/Kurogo-Mobile-Web/doc/Guide/modules.rst

 * *setBreadcrumbLongTitle($title)* - Sets the breadcrumb long title for this page.
 Normally this value comes from the *SITE_DIR/config/page/MODULE.ini* file, but you can use this method to set it dynamically.
 * *setPageTitles($title)* - Sets all 3 titles (pageTitle, breadcrumbTitle and breadcrumbLongTitle) to the same value
-* *setTemplatePage($page)* - Sets the name of the page template file to use.
-Normally the template is derived from the url, but you can use this method to set it dynamically.
-This will cause $page.tpl to be loaded.

 -------
 Actions